 The Code of Conduct of the European Parliament establishes that for reasons of transparency, Members of the European Parliament (MEPs) shall submit a declaration of financial interests.
 Those declarations shall then be published on the Parliament's website.

 All data of outside incomes of MEPs comes from the website of the European Parliament.
 EU Integrity Watch automatically extracts the information from the original declarations that are published in Pdf format on the Parliament's website and uses them to regularly update its own database.
 The date of the latest update is featured on our website.
 All information contained in the original declaration is under the sole responsibility of the member of the European Parliament that filled out and signed the declaration.
 As this is the beginning of the legislative mandate, the annual figures are projections based on the provided monthly figures in the current declarations.
 Furthermore, the information is currently only available in the language in which the member has filled out the declaration.
 Given that the Parliament only provides the data in Pdf format instead of a reliable open data format our information might not be 100% accurate.
 On each profile of a member we link to the profile on the Parliament's own website, where the original declaration and all other information can be checked and verified.

 Since 1 December 2014, senior European Commission staff, including Commissioners, members of their Cabinets and Directors-General, are required to disclose on their websites details of meetings with lobbyists, including the names of organisations and self-employed participants, time, location and the subject of the meeting (European Commission decision C(2014 9048 final and 9051 final).
 Under Article 4(1) the information shall be published in a standardised format within a period of two weeks following the meeting.

 These self-reported data is automatically retrieved from the individual webpages of each lobby organisations’ entry on the Transparency Register.
-The reporting and publication of the events is in sole responsibility of the EU Commission senior staff.
-Therefore, the validity, completeness and timeliness of publication have to be ensured by the public officials themselves.
+The reporting and publication of the meetings is the sole responsibility of senior staff of the European Commission.
+Therefore, the validity, completeness and timeliness of publication is ensured by the public officials themselves.